faustfizz/php-crud-model/README.md

 # ABOUT

-This library incledes a model class to create model objects according to database table structure, and handle its data.
+This library includes:
-- Model uses timestamping and soft deleting by default, but it can be overrided for certain models.
+- **model class** to create model objects according to database table structure, and handle its data
-- Properties that missing from the data table, will be ignored.
+- **autoloader class** for easy use namespaced models
-- Manipulating the `id` property will be ignored as well.
+- **configuration loader class** to handle config (INI) files

-Library has an autoloader as well, to easy use namespaced models.
-It also contains a basic PDO initializer, what can be used standalone for raw queries.
+- **PDO connector class** what can be used standalone for raw queries.

 # INSTALLATION